 The Purl Stitch

-- Tension the working yarn in your right hand
+- Tension the working yarn in your right hand, and ensure the thread is coming from the front.

 - Wrap the yarn over the right needle so it’s coming from below